 - to reduce fevers

-For people with a history of heart attack, chest pain or ischemic stroke, aspirin is used as a preventive therapy.
+Data shows that for people with a history of heart attack, chest pain or ischemic stroke, aspirin is used as a preventive therapy.
 Aspirin is also taken to reduce the risk of cancer, especially colorectal cancer.
-(1)

-Taking an aspirin occasionally to address these health issues is not my concern, but when you are taking an aspirin every day for a long period of time, you are putting yourself at risk of the many potential aspirin side effects and complications.
+Taking an aspirin occasionally to address these health issues is not a big concern, but when you take an aspirin every day for a long period of time, you put yourself at risk for the many potential aspirin side effects and complications.

-For people who are taking aspirin every day as a preventive therapeutic agent, this is something to consider.
+For people who take aspirin every day as a preventive therapeutic agent, this is something to consider.
 Is regular aspirin use necessary for you and your health condition?
-And do the potential aspirin side effects outweigh the potential benefits of aspirin?
+Do the potential aspirin side effects outweigh the potential benefits of aspirin?

 Aspirin Side Effects